defold/doc/docs/en/tutorials/runner.md

 4. Create a new *Game Object* file called *platform.go* in the *level* folder.
 (Right-click *level* in the *Project Explorer* then select <kbd>New ▸ Game Object File</kbd>)
 5. Add a *Sprite* component to the game object (right-click the root in the *Outline* view and select <kbd>Add Component</kbd> and then *Sprite*).
 6. Set the *Image* property to refer to the file *level.atlas* and set *Default Animation* to "rock_planks".
-(For convenience you might wanna keep level objects in a subfolder "level/objects" but that is not necessary)
+For convenience, keep level objects in a subfolder "level/objects".
 7. Add a *Collision Object* component to the platform game object (right-click the root in the *Outline* view and select <kbd>Add Component</kbd>).
 8. Make sure to set the component's *Type* to "Kinematic" and the *Group* and *Mask* to "geometry" and "hero" respectively
 9. Add a *Box Shape* to the *Collision Object* component.
 (Right-click the component in the *Outline* and select <kbd>Add Shape</kbd>, then choose *Box*).